Craig Clay

-Craig William Clay (born 5 May 1992) is an English professional footballer who plays as a central midfielder for Scottish League One side Kelty Hearts as a centre-back or midfielder.
+Craig William Clay (born 5 May 1992) is a former English professional footballer who played as a centre-back or midfielder.

-He has previously had spells as a professional for Chesterfield, York City, Grimsby Town and Motherwell before a four-year spell with Leyton Orient where he won several promotions and was voted the player of the year in 2019.
+He had spells as a professional for Chesterfield, York City, Grimsby Town and Motherwell before a four-year spell with Leyton Orient where he won several promotions and was voted the player of the year in 2019.
 He has also played semi-professionally for Barrow, Alfreton Town, FC Halifax Town and Worksop Town.
 In 2016 he was capped once by England C.